Dana (DAN) Q1 2017 Results - Earnings Call Transcript

 Justin Long - Stephens, Inc.

-So in the prepared comments, you mentioned this quarter you saw a favorable mix in Off-Highway, so I was wondering if you could first provide some more color on that comment.
-And then looking at the 2017 guidance, what are you assuming in terms of the progression of that mix in Off-Highway over the remainder of the year?
+So in the prepared comments, you mentioned this quarter you saw a favorable mix in Off-Highway, so I was wondering if you could first provide some more color on that comment?
+And then, looking at the 2017 guidance, what are you assuming in terms of the progression of that mix in Off-Highway over the remainder of the year?

 Jonathan M. Collins - Dana, Inc.

 Sure.
-So Jim had mentioned that the segments in his prepared remarks the areas that did well.
+So, Jim had mentioned that the segments in his prepared remarks to come, the areas that did well.
 In particular, we started to see some improvement in mining and in construction.
 We've indicated in the past that those are good margin segments for us, so that's where the comment was relative to mix.
 And as I indicated, we saw that in a combination of the aftermarket and the production market, and we do look to the aftermarket as a leading indicator of where production will go.

-Similar to the comments we just shared with Brian, if that's something that we see continue to get momentum through the balance of the year, we could see some upside there for Off-Highway from both the top line and margin perspective.
+Similar to the comments we just shared with Brian, if that's something that we see continue to get momentum through the balance of the year, we could see some upside there for Off-Highway, from both a top line and margin perspective.
 But I think that's the area that we're watching carefully.
 This is a market that can move up and down, it's not always linear.
 You can see the orders change even a month, or two, or three out.
 So I think we're just careful on how we're looking at that over the course of the next few months.

 Justin Long - Stephens, Inc.

 Got it.
-But just to clarify, it sounds like you're not assuming if that favorable mix within mining and construction continues over the next few quarters in the guidance you're currently giving?
+But just to clarify, it sounds like you're not assuming that that favorable mix within mining and construction continues over the next few quarters in the guidance you're currently giving?

 Jonathan M. Collins - Dana, Inc.